TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Introduction/Index.rst

 `ORM (object relational modeling) <https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping>`__.

 Extbase can be and is often used in combination with the Fluid templating engine, but Fluid **can** also be used without Extbase.
-Writing Backend modules and plugins can also be done with
-Extbase, can also be done with TYPO3 Core native functionality.
+Backend modules and plugins can be implemented using Extbase, but  can also be done with TYPO3 Core native functionality.
 Extbase is not a prerequisite for extension development.
 In most cases, using Extbase means writing less code, but the performance may suffer.